qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

-about                  True      longer text which describes the plugin in details, no HTML allowed version                True      short string with the version dotted notation author                 True      author name email                  True      email of the author, will *not* be shown on the web site changelog              False     string, can be multiline, no HTML allowed experimental           False     boolean flag, `True` or `False` deprecated             False     boolean flag, `True` or `False`, applies to the whole plugin and not just to the uploaded version
+about                  True      longer text which describes the plugin in details, no HTML allowed version                True      short string with the version dotted notation author                 True      author name email                  True      email of the author, not shown in the QGIS plugin manager or in the website unless by a registered logged in user, so only visible to other plugin authors and plugin website administrators changelog              False     string, can be multiline, no HTML allowed experimental           False     boolean flag, `True` or `False` deprecated             False     boolean flag, `True` or `False`, applies to the whole plugin and not just to the uploaded version